Funding for American Indians, Alaska Natives, and Native Hawaiians

 Funds to support the renovation and expansion of existing facilities and building prefabricated or permanent modular facilities for tribal justice systems.
 Supports infrastructure in locations that lack permanent or sufficient structures for staff, resident, and inmate safety and security issues.
 Seeks to improve the physical infrastructure and tribal justice system facilities to increase their functional capacity to reduce recidivism, provide staff training and support other activities impacting staff health, wellness, and fitness.
 Part of the U.S. Department of Justice (DOJ) Coordinated Tribal Assistance Solicitation (CTAS).

 Funds to tribes to develop, support, and improve adult tribal justice systems.
-Seeks to support tribal and law enforcement efforts to prevent and reduce crime, including crime related to opioids, alcohol, stimulants, and other substances.
+Seeks to support tribal and law enforcement efforts to prevent and reduce crime, including crime related to opioid, alcohol, stimulant, and other substance use disorders (SUD).
 Part of the U.S. Department of Justice (DOJ) Coordinated Tribal Assistance Solicitation (CTAS).

 Funds tribal efforts to reduce and prevent juvenile delinquency through prevention, intervention, and treatment services to children under the age of 21.
 Aims to promote public safety and positive outcomes by helping the juvenile justice system respond more fairly to American Indian and Alaska Native youth.
 Part of the U.S. Department of Justice (DOJ) Coordinated Tribal Assistance Solicitation (CTAS).